cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/paired-samples-analysis/inspecting-paired-samples-taxa-analysis.md

 * `feature.dat.type`: One of "count", "proportion" or "other".
 For "count", the data will be converted to proportion data before the visualization.
 * `t0.level`: the name of the baseline level ("t1") or the first time point.
 * `ts.levels`: a character vector of the names of other levels to be visualized.
-In the paired-sample setting, `ts.levels` can be the name of the second time point ("t2")
+In the paired samples setting, `ts.levels` can be the name of the second time point ("t2")
 * `transform`: This parameter indicates the transformation to apply to the abundance data when plotting.
 Transformations are only applied when the `feature.dat.type` is set to either "count" or "proportion".
 When  `feature.dat.type` is "other",  no transformation will be performed.
 User should deterimne the appropriate transformation to better visualize the data.
 The available options for `transform` include:
   * `"identity"`: No transformation (default)
   * `"sqrt"`: Square root transformation